-- 118a) The requested vacation of the County Road B right-of-way easement shall be119completed before an application is submitted for approval of the final plat. - b) The applicant shall pay the \$20,000 Park Dedication Fee before the approved final plat is released for filing at Ramsey County. - c) The applicant shall create a homeowners' association or similar organizational structure to ensure the proper maintenance of the storm water management practices that will be implemented pursuant to an approved storm water management plan.
+- a) The requested vacation of the County Road B right-of-way easement shall be completed before an application is submitted for approval of the final plat. - b) The applicant shall pay the \$20,000 Park Dedication Fee before the approved final plat is released for filing at Ramsey County. - c) The applicant shall create a homeowners' association or similar organizational structure to ensure the proper maintenance of the storm water management practices that will be implemented pursuant to an approved storm water management plan.

-125 ALTERNATIVE ACTIONS
+ALTERNATIVE ACTIONS

-126 A) Pass a motion to table the item for future action.
-An action to table must be based on 127 the need for additional information or further analysis to make a recommendation on the 128 request.
-Tabling beyond July 12, 2019, may require the applicant's consent to extend the 129 rezoning action deadline pursuant to Minn.
-Stat. §15.99 to avoid statutory approval.

-B) Pass a motion to recommend denial of the request.
+- A) Pass a motion to table the item for future action.
+An action to table must be based on the need for additional information or further analysis to make a recommendation on the request.
+Tabling beyond July 12, 2019, may require the applicant's consent to extend the rezoning action deadline pursuant to Minn.
+Stat. §15.99 to avoid statutory approval. - B) Pass a motion to recommend denial of the request.
 A recommendation of denial should be supported by specific findings of fact based on the Planning Commission's review of the application, applicable zoning or subdivision regulations, and the public record.

+Attachments: A: Area map

+B: Aerial photo

-D: Developer Open House summary Attachments: A: Area mapB: Aerial photo C: Proposed subdivision, grading and drainage plan, and tree replacement calculation D: Developer Open House summary
+C: Proposed subdivision, grading and drainage plan, and tree replacement calculation bryan.lloyd@cityofroseville.com

+D: Developer Open House summary

 Prepared by: Senior Planner Bryan Lloyd

-651-792-7073

-bryan.lloyd@cityofroseville.com